Polish Communist Party (2002): Position in Polish politics

 It fully supports and upholds the legacy of the Polish People's Republic, writing in 2013: "We consider the years of the Polish United Workers' Party's existence and its exercise of real power in Poland to be the most beautiful, most successful and most fruitful period in the history of our state and our nation. [...]
 Unquestionable respect is due to all First Secretaries of the Central Committee: those still living, Stanisław Kania and Wojciech Jaruzelski, and those who have passed away, Bolesław Bierut, Edward Ochab, Władysław Gomułka, Edward Gierek and Mieczysław Rakowski".
-The party also praised and upholds the legacy of Mieczysław Moczar despite his controversial Endo-Communism and role in the 1968 Polish political crisis, writing: "It is said that he was a controversial figure.
+The party also praises and upholds the legacy of Mieczysław Moczar despite his controversial Endo-Communism and role in the 1968 Polish political crisis, writing: "It is said that he was a controversial figure.
 Agreed, but he was as controversial as he was principled in his adherence to the Marxist worldview and its application in everyday life – in his party and professional work, in his social and personal life.
 In professing his Marxist worldview and adhering to it on a daily basis, Mieczysław Moczar was principled, unambiguous and therefore worthy of deep respect."
 It denies the accusations of Moczar and his Endo-Communist Partisans being antisemitic, arguing that "the authors of history written to [capitalist] political order and tailored to the needs of political correctness confuse anti-Semitism with anti-Zionism".